Leibniz's law and paraconsistent models of ZFC: Introduction

 \section{Introduction}

-Paraconsistency is the study of logic systems having a negation $\neg$ which is not explosive; that is, there exist formulas $\alpha$ and $\beta$ in the language of the logic such that $\beta$ is not derivable from the contradictory set $\{\alpha, \neg\alpha\}$.
-These systems are typically called non-trivial systems and in this note we will work with this notion of paraconsistency which is the most accepted for the logicians.
+Paraconsistency is the study of logic systems having a negation $\neg$ which is not explosive; that is, formulas $\alpha$ and $\beta$ exist in the language of the logic such that $\beta$ is not derivable from the contradictory set $\{\alpha, \neg\alpha\}$.
+These systems are typically called non-explosive systems (i.e. non-explosive with respect to the negation) and, in this note, we will work with this notion of paraconsistency which is the most accepted for logicians.

-In the 1950’s, Nelson logic (even also called {\bf N3}), was formulated by Nelson and Markov as a result of certain philosophical objections to the intuitionistic negation.
-The criticism concerned its disadvantageous non-constructive property, namely that the derivability of the formula $\neg (\alpha \wedge \beta)$ in an intuitionistic propositional calculus does not imply that at least one of the formulas $\neg \alpha, \neg \beta$ is derivable.
-A paraconsistent version of Nelson logic was first introduced in \cite{AlmNel}, where the authors observed that the weaker system obtained from Nelson logic by deleting the axiom schema $\alpha\to (\neg \alpha \to \beta)$ could be used to reason under inconsistency without incurring in a trivial logic.
+Going back to Nelson logic. a paraconsistent version of Nelson logic was first introduced in \cite{AlmNel}, where the authors observed that a weaker system obtained from Nelson logic (\cite{Nel}) by deleting the axiom schema $\alpha\to (\neg \alpha \to \beta)$ could be used to reason under inconsistency without incurring in a trivial logic.
 Semantics for this paraconsistent version of Nelson logic have been studied by Odintsov in \cite{Od1}, who calls the logic {\bf N4}, in terms of what is known in the literature as Fidel structures and twist-structures.
+In the case of Fidel's structures ($F$-structures) for {\bf N4}, Odintsov's presentation is an adaptation of Fidel's $F$-structures given by himself for {\bf N3} in \cite{F2}.